tillerKleinmann/tillerKleinmann/README.md

      - Composing
      - Uneven measures

-🌱 I’m currently writting my PhD thesis.
+🌱 I’m recently submitted the manuscript of my PhD Thesis.

-I developed the Spider Hydra Algorithm.
+I developed the Spider Hydra Algorithm, that I am planing to in near future...

 💞️ I’m looking to collaborate on Mathematics und Computer Game Developement.